FAQ - Part 1:

 Part 1 of our FAQ is for those who have never chartered in the British Virgin Islands or anywhere else.
 For those who have charter experience and would like to know more details about chartering in the BVI, please see FAQ Part 2.

-If you have any questions about chartering not answered here, please feel free to submit your question(s) and we will have our bareboat specialist answer you personally.
+If you have any questions not answered here, please feel free to contact us and we will do our best to answer promptly.

-What are the qualifications to charter a bareboat in Tortola?
+What are the qualifications required to charter a bareboat?

-All bareboat charter companies require that you submit a sailing resume, outlining your boating experience upon making your reservation.
+All charter companies require a sailing resume, outlining your boating experience upon making your reservation.

-Note: Its a good idea to submit your sailing resume for approval prior to paying for bareboat charters if you have any doubt about your boat handling abilities or experience!
+Note: It's a good idea to submit your sailing resume for approval prior to paying for your bareboat charter if you have any doubt about your boat handling abilities or experience!

-Prior to leaving the dock, you will be given a full chart briefing and detailed yacht systems and operations briefing.
-For insurance purposes and as a "first time" guest, some bareboat companies require a quick sail around the harbour with a check-out captain to verify that your sailing resume and skills match.
+Prior to leaving the dock, you will be given a detailed yacht systems and chart briefing.
+For insurance purposes and as a "first time" guest, some companies may require a quick sail around the harbour with a check-out skipper to verify that your sailing resume and skills match.

-Your check out cruise is not the "daunting task" that some bareboaters would have you believe.
-For insurance purposes, the charter companies are required to verify that you have sufficient boat handling skills, are aware of the rules of the road and are able to read a nautical chart in order to safely operate the yacht you intend to hire.
-Provided you are comfortable with your abilities and knowledge and have sufficient experience (as detailed on your sailing resume), there should be no trouble at all.
+Your check out cruise is not the daunting task that some would have you believe.
+For insurance purposes, the bareboat companies are required to verify that you have sufficient boat handling skills, are aware of the rules of the road and able to read a nautical chart in order to safely operate the yacht you intend to hire.
+Provided you are comfortable with your abilities and have had sufficient experience (as detailed on your sailing resume), there should be no trouble at all.

 Following is a sample of the type of questions asked on the standard bareboat sailing resume.
-Each charter company in Tortola has its own set of questions ... but this should give you the general idea:
+Each company has its own set of questions ... but this should give you the general idea:

 Sample Bareboat Sailing Resume